Xelaso/obsidian/School/Classes/AP Econ/AP Econ Unit 2 Practice Questions.md

 7. As a measure of economic welfare, GDP underestimates a country’s production of goods and services when there is an increase in
-<mark style="background: #FFF3A3A6;">A. The production of naval ships for the military</mark>
+A. The production of naval ships for the military
-B. Household production
+<mark style="background: #FFF3A3A6;">B. Household production</mark>
 C. The production of solar panel devices
 D. Legal protective services
 E. Crime prevention services